alessioGalatolo/PersonalityLanguageGeneration/README.md

 # Personality-Adapted Language Generation for Social Robots

-Anonymised code for paper submission to conference 2023.
+Code for paper submission to RO-MAN 2023.

 ## Repository structure
 ```bash